lira1914-gif/TransformaDiabetes/replit.md

 - **Diagnostic System**: A 3-question diagnostic leading to 10 functional patterns and "Mini Guías Funcionales".
 - **Simplified Onboarding Flow**: Intake form (62 fields, flexible - not all required) → Immediate AI report generation → Chat access for daily symptom journaling during 7-day trial.
 - **Subscription CTAs**: Prominent call-to-action banners in InformeFuncional encouraging trial users to subscribe, highlighting benefits ($5 USD/month, unlimited chat, progressive modules, personalized tracking).
-- **Chat Conversation Limit**: Trial users limited to 3 free chat conversations with Marvin Lira IA.
-After 3 conversations, users must subscribe to continue chatting.
-Backend enforces limit via conversation count check, frontend shows counter and disabled button with upgrade modal.
+- **Chat Access During Trial**: Trial users have UNLIMITED access to chat with Marvin Lira IA during their 7-day trial period.
+There is no conversation limit - the only restriction is time-based (7 days from intake completion).
+At day 7, users must subscribe to continue using the chat.
 - **7-Day Free Trial with Progressive Messaging**:
   - **Day 5**: Soft reminder banner ("Tu prueba gratuita está por terminar")
   - **Day 6**: Modal celebration ("Has completado tu prueba funcional gratuita") + Email reminder